hnesland/telldusmq/README.md

 # Reporting Bugs

-Please rebort bugs by raising issues for this project in [Github](https://github.com/hnesland/telldusmq/issues).
+Please report bugs by raising issues for this project in [Github](https://github.com/hnesland/telldusmq/issues).